Rucking 101: The Basics

 What it is, why it works, and how to start safely

-Introduction from The Way of the Ruck • Reading Time: 5 minutes
+Introduction · Part 1 of 7 in The Way of the Ruck · 10 minutes read

 What it is, why it works, and how to start safely

-Introduction from The Way of the Ruck • Reading Time: 5 minutes
+Introduction · Part 1 of 7 in The Way of the Ruck · 10 minutes read

 Rucking is walking with a weighted backpack.
 That's it.
 No gym membership, no complicated programming, no special skills required.
 Just a pack on your back, weight inside, and ground under your feet.
 It's the oldest form of human training — and it still works better than most things invented since.